Positive Disruption and Story Telling as Acts of Social Justice

 NASW-NYS Student Members: FREE

-This workshop is approved for 2.0 continuing education credit hours for licensed social workers, licensed mental health counselors, and licensed marriage and family therapists
+This workshop is approved for 3.0 continuing education credit hours for licensed social workers, licensed mental health counselors, licensed marriage and family therapists and licensed psychologists

 After the completion of this webinar, participants will be able to:

 - Demonstrate an understanding of the connection between our identity, our positionalities and our work.